Skip to Content

 If you're experiencing symptoms of depression or anxiety, it's important to discuss these with your GP.
 Addressing hearing loss is important, but you may also benefit from additional support for your mental health, whether that's counselling, medication, or other interventions.

-The two approaches work together - improving your hearing addresses one significant contributor to mental health difficulties, whilst mental health support helps you manage the emotional impact of what you've been experiencing.
+The two approaches work together, such as improving your hearing, which addresses one significant contributor to mental health difficulties, whilst mental health support helps you manage the emotional impact of what you've been experiencing.

 Conclusion

-Hearing loss and mental health are intimately connected.
-The constant effort of trying to hear, the exhaustion of listening fatigue, the frustration of missing conversations, and the gradual social isolation that often develops can all take a serious toll on your emotional well-being.
+Hearing loss and mental health are closely linked.
+The constant effort of trying to hear, the exhaustion of listening fatigue, the frustration of missing conversations, and the gradual social isolation that often develops can all have a big effect on your mental health.

 ►Click here to go to the top of the page